Cogmasters/concord/test/README.md

 # Build the library and run all hermetic suites (CI entrypoint):
 make check

+# Same, but compiled with AddressSanitizer/UndefinedBehaviorSanitizer.
+# Always rebuilds from clean; run `make clean` before going back to
+# normal builds so no sanitized objects linger:
+make check-san

+# Live smoke run against real Discord (needs credentials, see below):
+make check-live

 # Build everything including live suites (no execution):
 make test

 # Run a single hermetic binary after make check:
 ./test/unit-anomap
 ```

+`make check-san` accepts an alternate sanitizer via
+`make check-san SANFLAGS="-fsanitize=thread"`.
+CI runs `make check` on
+Linux/macOS and `make check-san` on Linux for every push and pull request.

+## Live smoke suites

+Hermetic tests verify concord against its understanding of Discord; the live
+suites verify that understanding against the real service (API changes,
+undocumented behavior).
+They are deliberately **human-run** — before releases
+and after Discord API version bumps — and are never part of the development
+gate or CI.

+Requirements: a bot token in `test_config.json` (`discord.token`) and a text
+channel the bot can read and send messages in (`test.channel_id`).
+With
+placeholder values still in place, `make check-live` refuses to run before
+building anything.

+`make check-live` runs `rest` — sync/async REST smoke checks
+(current-user fetch, guild listing, message create/delete) that exit on
+their own.
+The remaining live suites need a human in the loop and are run
+directly from `test/`:

+- `racecond` — gateway/threadpool stress bot.
+Start it, then drive it by
+  typing `!racecond spam_threads` (and the other `!racecond` commands listed
+  in its source) in the test channel; type `!racecond disconnect` to exit.
+- `timeout` — timer/wakeup behavior.
+Observe the cycle/wakeup/idle output
+  alternating as documented in `main()`; stop with Ctrl-C.
+- `websockets` — autobahn-testsuite compliance client for the `ws_*`
+  transport.
+Needs a local `wstest -m fuzzingserver` (no Discord
+  credentials); run it with `-u ws://localhost:9001 -s 1 -e 260`.

+`rest.c` and `timeout.c` keep more depth than a smoke layer needs; they will
+be slimmed once the hermetic REST integration suites (roadmap scope C04)
+fully replace their assertions.

 ## Adding a new hermetic suite